As a professional photographer, how to get more photography clients is probably the question on your mind more often than any other.

-Using my own PR and content consultancy business as an example, I aim to do something every single day that helps me to market Sixth Sense PR.
+Using my own PR and content consultancy business as an example, I aim to do something every single day that helps me to market my services.
 But if that doesn’t happen for any reason, I know at the very least that I have blocked off hours every Monday for self-promotion.

 ‘Marketing Monday’s are when I set aside time specifically for (you’ve guessed it!) marketing-related activities.